cpriyam90/Horiseon-Code-Refactor/README.md

 * WHEN I view the title element
 * THEN I find a concise, descriptive title

-Additionally, the CSS style sheet was edited to include comments, and the structure was rearranged to match the HTMl elements.
+Additionally, the CSS style sheet was edited to include comments, and the structure was rearranged to match the HTML elements.
 The links were checked for functionality as well.

 ## Usage